On the model theory of the Farey graph: The theory of the Farey graph

 \begin{proof} First suppose $M$ is an $\omega$-saturated model of $T$.
 We have to show that $M$ is $\K$-saturated, i.e. we have to show that if $A$ is a finite subgraph of $M$, then $A\in \K$ (which is clear from the axioms of $T$) and that for every pair $A, B\in \K$ with $A\leq B$ and every strong embedding of $A$ into $M$ we can find a copy of $B$ over $A$ in $M$.
 (Note that we identify $A$ with its image in $M$.)

 Clearly, it suffices to prove this inductively in the case where $B=A\cup\{x\}$ where $x$ is a removable vertex in $B$.

 First consider the case $\val(x)=0$.
 Note that an $\omega$-saturated model has infinitely many connected components.
 Since $A$ is finite, we can find a vertex $b\in M$ whose connected component does not intersect $A$.
-By Corollary~\ref{cor:strong after removing point} we see that if $A\leq M$, then also $A\cup\{\b\}\leq M$.
+By Lemma~\ref{lem:strong after removing point} we see that if $A\leq M$, then also $A\cup\{ b\}\leq M$.

 If $\val(x)=1$, let $a\in A$ be the unique neighbour of $x$.
-Since every vertex in $M$ has infinite valency we can find a vertex $b\in M$ having only an edge to $a\in A$.
-By Corollary~\ref{cor:strong after removing point} we see that if $A\leq M$, then also $A\cup\{\b\}\leq M$.
+Since every vertex in $M$ has infinite valency and $M$ is $\omega$-saturated, the examples in Remark~\ref{rem: tree of Fareys} show that we can find a neighbour $b\in M$ of $a$ which is a cut-vertex in $M$.
+By Lemma~\ref{lem:strong after removing point} we see that if $A\leq M$, then also $A\cup\{ b\}\leq M$.

 If $x$ has valency $2$ with neighbours $y_1,y_2$ forming an edge in $A$, then this edge is contained in at most $2$ triangles in $B$.
 Since every edge of $M$ is contained in exactly two triangles, we can find the corresponding triangle in $M$ and we see as before that this extension of $A$ is strong in $M$.